 So based on all that you have learned so far, you’ve concluded that it is time to repot your orchid.
 You have your new orchid pot and your orchid ready to go.
 The question is, how do you actually repot an orchid?
 In another article, i provide a step-by-step guide on how to repot your orchid, but here is a quick overview.

 The best time to repot an orchid is just after it has finished blooming.
-This way, you can take advantage of its recovery period to allow the orchid to grow new roots and leaves.
+In fact, this is one of the things I recommend doing after your orchid flowers fall off.
+This way, you can take advantage of an orchid’s recovery period to allow the orchid to grow new roots and leaves.

 Repotting an Orchid